Multi-dimensional third-order time-implicit scheme for conservation laws: Introduction

 To ease the nonlinearity of the scheme, following the same ideas of one-dimensional Quinpi schemes \cite{2021:quinpi, 2024:quinpi}, we propose to first compute a low-order predictor of the solution using IE and to freeze the nonlinear coefficients of the reconstruction on this solution, leaving only the flux nonlinearity in the DIRK nonlinear solver.

+\revDue{A similar approach has been proposed in the semi-implicit schemes of \cite{2006:Gottlieb}.
+There, a flux-implicit iWENO method is presented, in which the predictor is computed explicitly and only the corrector step is done implicitly.
+This idea has been employed also in \cite{2022:Zhang} for nonlinear degenerate parabolic equations.}

 Nevertheless, applying an implicit time-integrator with a time step which allows for signals to cross more than one cell per time step may give rise to spurious oscillations, despite using limited space reconstruction operators.
-A proof that a second-order implicit scheme is TVD under the same condition that makes TVD a second-order explicit scheme may be found in \cite{2021:quinpi}, and in \cite{FrolkovichZeravy:2023} a second-order TVD implicit scheme is derived.
+A proof that a \revTre{second-order in space and first-order in time implicit scheme is TVD under the same condition that makes TVD the corresponding explicit scheme} may be found in \cite{2021:quinpi}, and in \cite{FrolkovichZeravy:2023} a second-order TVD implicit scheme is derived.

-In this paper we resort to an a-posteriori time-limiting scheme, which detects the presence of spurious oscillations in the DIRK solution via the Numerical Entropy indicator \cite{PS11:numerical:entropy} and limits them by reducing locally the order of the scheme in a MOOD fashion \cite{CDL11:MOOD,CDL12:MOOD,LDD:14,ZDLS:14}.
-At a difference from the procedure described in \cite{2024:quinpi}, instead of choosing immediately a first-order scheme, we design a cascade of schemes from this third-order DIRK with third-order reconstructions, to a second-order embedded DIRK with the same spatial reconstructions and finally IE with piece-wise constant reconstructions.
+In this paper we resort to an a-posteriori time-limiting scheme, which detects the presence of spurious oscillations in the DIRK solution via the numerical entropy indicator \cite{PS11:numerical:entropy} and limits them by reducing locally the order of the scheme in a MOOD fashion \cite{CDL11:MOOD,CDL12:MOOD,LDD:14,ZDLS:14}.
+At a difference from the procedure described in \cite{2024:quinpi}, instead of choosing immediately a first-order scheme, we design a cascade of schemes from this third-order DIRK with third-order reconstructions, to a second-order embedded DIRK with the same spatial reconstructions and finally IE with piecewise constant reconstructions.